pingswept/design-for-fab/content/logistics/projects.md

 P4 final: Tuesday, April 12, at the start of class.
 (Was previously April 7.)

-# P3: Make a puzzle ball

-In a team of 3, design and fabricate a spherical puzzle similar to the [Perplexus](https://www.spinmaster.com/en-US/brands/spin-master-games/perplexus-epic/).
-Your puzzle should contain a total of at least 15 puzzle stages.
-Each team member should fabricate at least 5 stages; each person's stages don't have to be contiguous.

-You will be given:

-* 2 steel balls, 9 mm in diameter: [McMaster 1598K31](https://www.mcmaster.com/1598K31/)
-* 1 transparent plastic ball, approximate inner diameter 195 mm

-Restrictions:

-* Do not alter the big plastic balls. **Do not drill holes in them or glue things to them.** (This is for two reasons: I want to reuse them next year, but also, if you glue stuff in, you will very, very likely regret it.
-You need to be able to assemble, test, and then iterate.
-Adhesives do not iterate.)

-Prototype due: Tuesday, March 1, at the start of class.

-Project due: Tuesday, March 8, at the start of class.

 # P2: Build a wind-powered car

 Build a small vehicle (less than 40 cm long) that can drive **upwind** without any source of energy other than the wind.
 We will use a fan for testing.